Courses of Study

 SO212Jj Introduction to GIS and Spatial Analysis Listed as Environmental Studies 214J.
 Three credit hours.
 Gimond

 SO213s Schools and Society Listed as Education 213.
 Four credit hours.
-U. Howard
+U. Roy

 [SO222] Migration and Migrants in the United States The United States is a nation of migrants, who together compose the largest immigrant population in the world.
 Migration has indelibly shaped the nation's history, economic development, and ethnic and racial diversity.
 We will examine the experience of different immigrant groups in the United States to gain an understanding of what motivates people to emigrate, how national policies determine who is admitted to settle, and how immigrants are incorporated into and reshape mainstream America.
 Previously listed as SO298A (Spring 2017).
 Four credit hours.
 S.

 [SO232] Revolutions and Revolutionaries Throughout history, individuals have organized with others to bring about radical social change.
 We will explore the experiences of activists, radicals, and revolutionaries in a wide variety of settings.
 What is it like to be on the front lines fighting for social transformation?
 Why do people risk life and limb to do so?
 How do activists advance their goals?
 We will examine sociological research, biographical studies, political theory, and historical sources for insights into the lives of those who make social and revolutionary movements possible.
-Previously listed as SO297C (Fall 2016).
 Four credit hours.
 S, I.

 [SO234] Capital Punishment in America Why does the United States continue to use the death penalty when nearly every other Western industrialized nation has abolished it?
 We will explore capital punishment's past, present, and future in America.
 Using academic sources, as well as journalistic case studies, we will examine how the death penalty is currently implemented, study its history, and debate its morality, legality, and efficacy.
 Four credit hours.

-SO236f Collective Soul: The Social Side of American Religion Why do people join cults?
+SO236f American Religion and Society Why do people join cults?
 Why is Sunday morning in America "the most segregated hour of the week?"
 Why is religion always bubbling up in American political debates?
 Is religion destined to disappear in the face of scientific progress?
 This course tackles these and other questions by examining the social side of religion: considering how social factors shape religious experience, meaning, and conflict; how religion helps to sustain and challenge social inequalities; and how religion influences politics and civil society.
 Previously offered as Sociology 297C (Fall 2017).
 Four credit hours.
 S. Mayrl

-SO243f College in Crisis?
+[SO243] College in Crisis?
 Some say America's colleges and universities are doing just fine: students are flocking to them at a record rate.
 Others claim the system has reached a breaking point.
 Critics point to what they see as signs of crisis: exorbitant tuition fees, questions about how much learning is taking place in the classroom, an out of control party culture, the rise of exploitative for-profit schools, a mismatch between the curriculum and the job market for graduates, political acrimony on campus, and more.
 Do these charges have merit?
 Is the system actually in dire straits?
 And what can be done to fix it?
 We will take up these questions and others as we make our way through some of the best recent books on higher education by sociologists, political scientists, and journalists.
-Previously listed as SO297 (Fall 2015).
 Four credit hours.
-Gross

 [SO244] Urban Sociology in a Global Context An exploration of the complexities of city life in an increasingly globalized world, focusing on three broad topics.
 First, we will examine the main challenges of urbanization and hyper urbanization in both developed and developing societies: how to provide basic services for urban residents, avoid environmental degradation, and mitigate poverty, inequality, and violence.
 Second, we will discuss the economic role that cities have played during different historical periods.
 Third, we will consider how urban life may change in the future, looking especially at technology and climate change.
 Previously listed as SO298C (Spring 2017).
 Four credit hours.
 S.